Apply Now for fall 2015 admission!

 - Conservation Genetics

 Student-professor interaction is highly valued.
 Students, together with their advisors, design and undertake an active research project that culminates in a formal written thesis.
 Students enjoy well-equipped research labs for biological, biochemical and molecular genetic experimentation.
-The Department of Biology is located in the Harney Science Center.
 Completion of the program generally requires two to two-and-one-half years of study.

 Program of Study